Property Taxes are due on Friday, July 2, 2021

-Please ensure that the City receives your payment and you claim your Home Owner Grant by the due date to avoid any penalties.
+Please ensure that the City receives your payment by July 2, 2021, to avoid any penalties.
 Do you need help understanding your property tax notice?
 View a sample tax notice with descriptions.

 Click on a link below to discover available payment options, how to receive an ebill instead of a paper bill, and answers to our most frequently asked questions about property taxes.

-PLEASE NOTE: A 5% penalty will be applied to all unpaid property tax balances on July 31, 2020.
-Another 5% penalty will be applied to all unpaid property tax balances on October 1, 2020.
+PLEASE NOTE: A 10% penalty will be applied to all unpaid property tax balances on July 3, 2021.

 Non-receipt of a tax notice does not excuse a property owner from payment.
-Past due payments and Home Owner Grant applications will be subject to a 10% penalty, which will consist of 5% levied on July 31, 2020 and 5% levied on October 1, 2020.
+Past due payments and Home Owner Grant applications will be subject to a 10% penalty levied on July 3, 2021.
 Notices are mailed at the end of May.
 If you did not receive a tax notice, please contact the Revenue and Taxation Section.

 Property Tax Notices are mailed to registered owners in the last week of May.
 The property tax due date is the first business day after July 1.